apache/incubator-pegasus-website/_community/proposal.md

 ### Reliance on Salaried Developers

 XiaoMi invested in Pegasus as a general key-value storage used in company widely.
-The core developers have been dedicated to this project for about four years.
+The core developers have been dedicated to this project for about five years.

 Besides, we look forward to attracting more people outside XiaoMi to contribute this project, either payed engineers working on storage area, or individual volunteers, as long as they have